karottenreibe/luapdf/README.md

 ## Installing

-To install luakit run:
+To install luapdf run:

     sudo make install

-The luakit binary will be installed at:
+The luapdf binary will be installed at:

-    /usr/local/bin/luakit
+    /usr/local/bin/luapdf

 And configs to:

-    /etc/xdg/luakit/
+    /etc/xdg/luapdf/

-And the luakit libraries to:
+And the luapdf libraries to:

-    /usr/local/share/luakit/lib/
+    /usr/local/share/luapdf/lib/

-To change the install prefix you will need to re-compile luakit (after a `make clean`) with the following option:
+To change the install prefix you will need to re-compile luapdf (after a `make clean`) with the following option:

     make PREFIX=/usr